HyunjaeLee/Algorithms/math/power_tower.hpp.md

 `T` is an integral type such as `int`, `unsigned int`, `long long`, and `unsigned long long`. `Promote` is an integral type that can express values between $0$ and $(2m-1)^2$, inclusive.

-It's possible to use different Euler's phi function.
-Factorization using Miller-Rabin and Pollard's rho and precalcuated array are alternative implementations.
+There are various methods to calculate Euler's phi function.
+Miller-Rabin and Pollard's rho and precalculated array are possible alternatives.
 It affects the complexity of `power_tower`.

 ### Constraints
 + $0 < a[i]$